raspberrypilearning/interactive-animation/en/step_7.md

 --- task ---

-Start  by duplicating your first sprite to create the starting point for the next.
+Either duplicate your first sprite to create the starting point for the next.
 The code gets copied too which saves you time.

 --- collapse ---
 ---

-title: Copy a sprite
+title: Duplicate a sprite

 ---